mcdonc/.nixconfig/videos/devenv/script.rst

 Let's Go
 ========

 For purposes of this demo, I've gotten my NixOS set up in flake mode.
-THis requires the following somewhere in the NixOS config:
+This requires the following somewhere in the NixOS config:

 .. code-block:: nix